Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Experiment and Data Analysis

 where

 depends on the harmonic anisotropy magnitude $v_{k}$ and the number of particles $N$ used in event-plane reconstruction.
 The $\pt$ enters into Eq.~(\ref{eq:chik}) because we weighted each particle by its $\pt$ in constructing the event plane.
-In data analysis we solve for the sub-event $\chi_{k}(N/2)$ by Eq.~(\ref{eq:res}) and the known event-plane resolution of the sub-events from Eq.~(\ref{eq:subevt}) employing an iterative procedure~\cite{flowMethod}.
+In data analysis we solve for the sub-event $\chi_{k}(N/2)$ by Eq.~(\ref{eq:res}) and the known event-plane resolution of the sub-events from Eq.~(\ref{eq:subevt}), employing an iterative procedure~\cite{Poskanzer:1998yz}.
 From Eq.~(\ref{eq:chik}) we obtain the full event $\chi_{k}(N)=\sqrt{2}\chi_{k}(N/2)$.
-We then use Eq.~(\ref{eq:res}) to determine the event-plane resolution of the full event~\cite{flowMethod}.
+We then use Eq.~(\ref{eq:res}) to determine the event-plane resolution of the full event~\cite{Poskanzer:1998yz}.
 The event-plane resolutions are listed in Table~\ref{tab:v2}.
 The resolutions depend on the $\pt$ bin because particles in a given $\pt$ bin (to be used for correlation analysis) are excluded from the event-plane reconstruction to avoid self-correlations as aforementioned.

-One would naively expect that the event-plane resolution should be different for different trigger particle orientations from the event plane because the influence of di-jets on the event-plane determination should vary: a di-jet aligned with the reaction plane enhances the event-plane reconstruction resulting in a better resolution, whereas a di-jet perpendicular to the reaction plane reduces the accuracy of the constructed event plane resulting in a poorer resolution.
-However, this is a post effect due to the selection of the trigger particle angle relative to the event plane.
+One would naively expect that the event-plane resolution should be different for different trigger particle orientations from the event plane because the influence of di-jets on the event-plane determination should vary: a di-jet aligned with the reaction plane enhances the event-plane reconstruction, resulting in a better resolution, whereas a di-jet perpendicular to the reaction plane reduces the accuracy of the constructed event plane, resulting in a poorer resolution.
+However, this is a post effect due to the selection based on the relative angle between the trigger particle and the corresponding event plane.
 The resolutions used in Eq.~(\ref{eq:bkgd}), on the other hand, are those of all triggered events before any selection of the trigger particle orientation is made.
 We have also verified this with Monte Carlo toy model simulations.

 Since only triggered events enter into our correlation measurements, the event-plane resolutions are measured using only these events.
 The event-plane resolutions from inclusive events (minimum-bias events within the given centrality bin) are found to be within a couple of percent of that from the triggered events (see systematic uncertainty discussion in Sec.~\ref{sec:syst:res}).